-We’ve all experienced gastric distress at times, whether it be from occasionally overeating or a more chronic condition (like irritable bowel syndrome).
-Luckily there are some digestive drinks out there that have been proven to help out in cases of an upset tummy, or if you just want to help your body’s natural processes along.
+We’ve all experienced gastric distress at times.
+It can be from occasionally overeating or a more chronic condition (like irritable bowel syndrome).
+Luckily, there are some digestive drinks out there that have been proven to help out in cases of an upset tummy.
+Utilize these after dinner drinks for optimal digestion if you want to help your body’s natural processes along.

 Teas are a controversial topic (like a lot of things) in the health world.
-This is because there have been a multitude of teas marketed towards detoxing, weight loss, and longevity without being backed up by any scientific evidence.
-In some cases, these tea detox diets can actually be harmful to your health so it’s important not to buy readily into the hype.
+There have been a multitude of teas marketed towards detoxing, weight loss, and longevity without being backed up by any scientific evidence.
+In some cases, these tea detox diets can actually be harmful to your health.
+It is important not to buy readily into the hype.

-With that being said, tea has been used for centuries to treat a variety of ailments and there are several tried and true varieties that will settle your stomach and help kick your digestion into gear.
+Nevertheless, tea has been used for centuries to treat a variety of ailments.
+There are several tried and true varieties that will settle your stomach and help kick your digestion into gear.

 Studies have shown peppermint oil to relax the digestive tract and prevent the smooth muscle from contracting, assisting in stomach spasms.
 It has also proven helpful in treating patients suffering from IBS as well as reducing nausea in chemotherapy patients.
 Research on peppermint tea is not available, but it makes sense that its compounds would garner similar effects.

 A plant with many medicinal qualities, there is evidence that a certain polysaccharide in angelica root has potential to be protective against intestinal distress, such as ulcers.
-It also shows promise in treating constipation, making the tea a great choice for a soothing after dinner drink.
+Angelica Root also shows promise in treating constipation, making the tea a great choice for a soothing after dinner drink.

 There are also a number of healthy probiotic drinks available on the market these days.
-Though not yet an exact science, these probiotic drinks are supposed to mimic similar strains of bacteria found in the gut, making them ideal for aiding digestion after dinner.
+Probiotic drinks are supposed to mimic similar strains of bacteria found in the gut.
+This quality makes them ideal for aiding digestion after dinner.

 For those who have somehow missed the kombucha craze sweeping the nation, kombucha is a fermented drink, usually made with a green or black tea base, sugar and bacteria.
 It is created through something called a S.C.O.B.Y. which stands for “Symbiotic Culture of Bacteria and Yeast”, a live bacteria.
 Somewhat tart in flavour, it is common practice to add other flavouring agents to the beverage, such as ginger or berry juice to make it more palatable.